Share, Donate, Contact, Volunteer.

 Jesse grew up in Massachusetts, and now lives in the San Francisco bay area.
 Jesse met and formed a partnership with Shrawan at the founding of Curry Without Worry.
 He offers his entrepreneurial, management, organizational, technical, and marketing skills to the organization.

-He is a regular blogger for The Huffington Post, currently works in the tech sector in the North Bay, and loves calling the Bay Area home.
+He is a regular blogger for The Huffington Post, and National Geographic.
+He works in the tech sector and is often available to meet and speak about Curry Without Worry in the Bay Area, Boston, London, and Vienna regions.

 Visit her website : www.fionama.com